Winston Peters: Out of parliament (2020–2023)

 On 20 June 2021, Peters announced during New Zealand First's annual general meeting in East Auckland that he would continue leading the party for the 2023 general election.
 Peters also made a speech attacking the Labour, National and Green parties, the increasing use of the Māori language in official reports and public life, the Auckland cycle bridge, Auckland light rail, the Government's COVID-19 vaccination rollout, purchase of Ihumātao land, Bright Line Test, elimination of referendums on Māori wards, and so-called wokeness in New Zealand society.
 This speech marked his first major public appearance since the 2020 general election.

-On 9 October 2021, Peters attracted media attention after he alleged that a female sex worker connected to the criminal organisation Mongrel Mob had caused the Northland Region's COVID-19 scare by traveling to Whangārei on false pretenses.
+On 9 October 2021, Peters attracted media attention after he alleged that a female sex worker connected to the criminal organisation Mongrel Mob had caused the Northland Region's COVID-19 scare by travelling to Whangārei on false pretenses.
 Peters's allegation that the woman was linked to the Mongrel Mob was disputed by Mongrel Mob leader Harry Tam on Māori Television's Te Ao Māori News, who also threatened legal action.
 On 11 October, Peters criticised the Government's failure to prevent a COVID-19 breach in the Northland region involving the sex worker, which had led to an Alert Level 3 lockdown in the region.
 On 19 October, Peters apologised to Tam for alleging that he helped a COVID-19 positive case breach the Auckland border.

 In February 2022, Peters expressed support for the Convoy 2022 New Zealand protest outside Parliament, which called for an end to vaccine mandates.
 On 22 February, Peters visited the Parliament protest camp with former New Zealand First Member of Parliament Darroch Ball.
 He claimed that the mainstream media had been gaslighting protesters and urged Ardern and her Cabinet to speak with protesters.

 On 3 May 2022, Peters was trespassed from Parliament for two years by the Speaker of the House Trevor Mallard for visiting anti-vaccine mandate protesters.
 In response, Peters announced that he would seek a judicial review of the trespass notice.
 In addition, several other people including former National MP Matt King were issued with similar trespass notices.
 On 4 May, Mallard withdrew five of the trespass notices, including Peters' trespass notice, in response to Peters' threat to seek a judicial review.